Looking for a resource you don't see here? Contact us and let us know what you need!

 BICN has also released an important document detailing the successes and failures of Ontario's short-lived Basic Income pilot program.
 Read Signposts to Success: Pilot Participants on Ontario's Basic Income Experiment

-MPP Engagement Guide
+MPP and MP Engagement Guide

-Case for Basic Income Series
+The Case for Basic Income Series

 The Case for Basic Income Series raises the issues of how a Basic Income model of Social Support can make a difference to sectors.
-For example: Work, Health, Food Security, the Justice System.
+For example Work, Health, Food Security, the Justice System.
 The series was developed for a multitude of reasons: addressing issues related to Basic Income through the knowledge prism of sectors; building networks of Basic Income supports in sectors.
 Together, these sectors represent building blocks of our community and indicate that sectors are prepared to 'pull together' on the need for a Basic Income model.

 The Manitoba Story